fguillen/OneOfZombies/README.md

 Put your speakers low.. the sounds are not very pleasant.

+No good frame rate with ruby 1.8.. better with ruby 1.9

+## Dowloads

+Look the downloads section: [http://github.com/fguillen/OneOfZombies/downloads]

 ## Instructions

 Oh dammit, they are there.. only you has what supposes to have to go there, a fifteen years old girl..